 2. Download the installer for the scale-out appliance

 In Download Azure Migrate appliance, click Download.
-You need to download the PowerShell installer script to deploy the scale-out appliance on an existing server running Windows Server 2016 and with the required hardware configuration (32-GB RAM, 8 vCPUs, around 80 GB of disk storage and internet access, either directly or through a proxy).
+You need to download the PowerShell installer script to deploy the scale-out appliance on an existing server running Windows Server 2019 or Windows Server 2022 and with the required hardware configuration (32-GB RAM, 8 vCPUs, around 80 GB of disk storage and internet access, either directly or through a proxy).

 You can validate the checksum of the downloaded zip file using these steps: